 Our Grade II* building has been standing tall, nestled between Charlotte Street and Great George Street, for 194 years.
-Once the heart and soul of the surrounding Parish, its metamorphosis into the music venue we cherish today, is a story in itself, and one that will figure heavily in our Heritage Interpretation project.
-Funded by Heritage Lottery Fund as part of our larger Building a Sound Future capital project, we will be able not only to ensure the future of the building itself, but also share its long history with audiences and visitors.
+Once the heart and soul of the surrounding Parish, its metamorphosis into the music venue we cherish today, is a story in itself, and one that figured heavily in our Heritage Interpretation project.
+Funded by Heritage Lottery Fund as part of our larger Building a Sound Future capital project, we are now delighted to be able to share its long history with audiences and visitors.

-We’ll also create a digital archive, which will be accessible right here.
-It will feature items of interest from our past, images and personal accounts in the form of an oral history collection.
+We are also working on creating a digital archive, which will feature items of interest from our past, images and personal accounts in the form of an oral history collection.

 Interpretation space mock-up imagery courtesy of ImageMakers